 You should have a discussion/obtain approval from the International Students & Scholars Office (ISSO) PRIOR to travel in order to avoid complications.

-You may come in to the ISSO Office during Advising Hours to speak to an advisor.
+You will need to visit the ISSO Office during Advising Hours to receive a travel signature and speak with an advisor regarding your travel plans.
 Updated Advising Hours can be found on our Advising hours page.

 Students are recommended to access their I-94 card after each entry into the United States.